Note: I get commissions for purchases made through links in this post.

 And here’s a sound module demo of the TD-50.

 One of the major improvements in the TD-50K set is the inclusion of two digital components.
-The PD-140DS is a digital snare pad.
+The PD-140DS is a digital snare pad with a mesh head.
 (The other digital component is the ride cymbal.
 More on that later.)

 Roland says that you can transmit more information with this digital connection than you could previously.
 This means that the sounds can be more realistic (as in an acoustic set) and the sensing of the drumsticks can be more accurate and, well, sensitive.